For Index of Brides, CLICK

 An interesting

-event occurred at the residence of Mrs. M. Loyst, Hay Bay, on Wednesday last when
+event occurred at the residence of Mrs. M. Loyst, Hay Bay, on Wednesday last

-numerous.
+handsome and numerous.
 The young couple will reside in Rednersville. |

 Jan